3 GDPR mistakes that can damage your customer relationships... and how to fix them

 One thing's for sure: the GDPR triggers a lot of emotional reactions; it's probably one of the most-talked-about legal changes of the last decade.

-We've seen everything from small business owners declaring that they'll simply stop trading — to consultancies suggesting that corporations should add new options to their phone menus to document consent for call recording.
+I’ve seen everything from small business owners declaring that they'll simply stop trading — to consultancies suggesting that corporations should add new options to their phone menus to document consent for call recording.

 Whether it's the panic freeze or a bout of frantic activity, both reactions can inadvertently damage customer relationships.